 Kids will love these ‘brain’ cupcakes from kids’ food expert, Annabel Karmel.
-They’re spot-on for a scary Halloween party or for little boys who love everything grim and gory.
+They’re spot-on for a scary Halloween party or for little boys and girls who love everything grim and gory.

 - For the cupcakes: